dgerabagi/aiascent-dev/flattened_repo.md

 # Artifact A53: V2V Academy - Curriculum Outline
 # Date Created: C58
 # Author: AI Model & Curator
-# Updated on: C61 (Restructure to include three versions of each lesson tailored to learner personas)
+# Updated on: C62 (Update artifact references for lessons 1.2 and 1.3)

 - **Key/Value for A0:**
 - **Description:** Proposes a multi-module curriculum structure for the V2V Academy, designed to guide learners from the fundamentals of "Vibecoding" to the mastery of the "Virtuoso's Workflow."
 Each lesson is tailored to three distinct learner personas.